athomasq/athomasq.github.io/pages/about.md

 🦋 I'm an active [angel investor](/angel) in [B2B startups](/portfolio).
 🔗 I’m best with businesses involving data, APIs, and network effects.
-🔧 I'm a low-ego, high-support investor, and try to help beyond just the cash.
+🔧 I try to be low-ego, high-support investor, not just a cheque.

 📫 **Founders, if this sounds like a fit, [please reach out!](mailto:athos1@gmail.com)**